 - Side effects

 Some common side effects of Ketamine infusions include hallucinations, nausea, and nightmares.
+Ketamine can also provoke addiction.
 If a patient suffers from these side effects to an extreme level, the infusions may need to be stopped immediately.

 This type of medication helps with pain relief and reducing fever through the effect of analgesia—a temporary relief from pain.
 There are many different types of analgesics, including over-the-counter (OTC) drugs and prescription drugs; and each type works in a different way to bring pain relief to the patient.
-First line analgesics and co-analgesics often used for RSD treatment include opioids, tri-cylic antidepressants, gabapentine, and carbamazepine.
+First line analgesics and co-analgesics often used for RSD treatment include opioids, tricyclic antidepressants, gabapentin, and carbamazepine.

 - How it works